Tungsten carbide: Chemical properties

 At high temperatures WC decomposes to tungsten and carbon and this can occur during high-temperature thermal spray, e.g., in high velocity oxygen fuel (HVOF) and high energy plasma (HEP) methods.

 Oxidation of WC starts at 500–600 °C. It is resistant to acids and is only attacked by hydrofluoric acid/nitric acid (HF/HNO3) mixtures above room temperature.
 It reacts with fluorine gas at room temperature and chlorine above 400 °C and is unreactive to dry H2 up to its melting point.
 Finely powdered WC oxidizes readily in hydrogen peroxide aqueous solutions.
 At high temperatures and pressures it reacts with aqueous sodium carbonate forming sodium tungstate, a procedure used for recovery of scrap cemented carbide due to its selectivity.

 Physical properties

-Tungsten carbide has a high melting point at 2780 °C, a boiling point of 6000 °C when under a pressure equivalent to 1 atm, a thermal conductivity of 110 W·m−1·K−1, and a coefficient of thermal expansion of 5.5 µm·m−1·K−1.
+Tungsten carbide has a high melting point at 2780 °C, a boiling point of 6000 °C when under a pressure equivalent to 1 atm, a thermal conductivity of 110 W/(m·K), and a coefficient of thermal expansion of 5.5 μm/m·K.